Dozer (band): Recent times

 In 2005 Dozer recorded their fourth album Through the Eyes of Heathens at the Seawolf Studios in Helsinki.
 The album was released on Small Stone Records with whom they had signed on to earlier that year.
 The album includes the track "Until Man Exists No More" featuring guest vocals by Troy Sanders of Mastodon.
 Early in 2006 Lidén left the band and was replaced by Olle Mårthans.

 Dozer released their fifth album, Beyond Colossal in late 2008, recorded and mixed by Daniel Lidén, and guest vocals by Neil Fallon of Clutch.
 The band followed it up with a short European tour.

 Dozer frequently tours and has played more than 300 live shows spanning several countries.
 They have toured and played with bands such as Mastodon, Rollins Band, Hellacopters, Spiritual Beggars, Clutch, Unida, Zeke, Nebula, Entombed.

 In November 2009 Dozer played what, according to their guitarist Tommi Holappa, could very well be their last show.
 They went on an indefinite hiatus due to vocalist Fredrik Nordin going back to school, with the other members continuing with different side projects.

 On 21 November 2012, the band announced on its website that it was active again, having booked several shows.

+In 2022 Olle Mårthans left the band's drummer position and was replaced by Sebastian Olsson who also performed on Dozer's 2023 album, Drifting in the Endless Void.

+On July 14, 2023 Magnetic Eye Records released the album Superunknown (Redux) which featured all tracks in running order from Soundgarden's 1994 album Superunknown with Dozer performing the track "Half".